 As a caterer, you’re always on the move.
 As such, you’re used to planning for the unexpected.
 Catering business insurance fulfills that same goal by guarding against the costs of personal injury lawsuits, food spoilage, and other incidents anywhere you go.

 These policies provide coverage for the most common risks of catering.

-This policy bundles property insurance and general liability insurance under one plan.
-It’s a popular policy for caterers, and often one of the most economical options.
+A BOP bundles commercial property insurance and general liability coverage under one plan.
+It's a popular policy for caterers, and often one of the most economical options.

 This policy helps pay for legal expenses and property damage when a catering vehicle gets in an accident.
 It also covers vehicle theft and repairs due to weather or vandalism.

-This policy covers the cost of property damage and bodily injury caused by an intoxicated patron who was served by your catering company.
+This insurance covers the cost of property damage and bodily injuries caused by an intoxicated patron who was served by your catering company.

 It's easy to get catering insurance policies if you have your company information on hand.
 Our application will ask for basic facts about your business, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps: